AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

 # 6. Mode-Specific Examples (LLM Training Aids)

-- **Good ADAS-respecting Heavy Mode changes**
+- **Good Heavy Mode changes (ADAS-respecting)**
   1. **Introduce a new feature with full governance**
-     - Implement a new feature using the project’s chosen stack (e.g., Next.js App Router + Supabase) with routes, server logic, validators, and DB schema updates.
+     - Implement a new feature using the project’s chosen stack (e.g., Next.js + Supabase) with routes, domain services, validators, and DB schema updates.
      - Add unit, integration, and E2E tests in the correct `tests/` subfolders.
      - Draft an ADR describing the feature’s architectural approach and link it in the PR and Feature Ledger entry.

   2. **Refactor to enforce layered architecture**
-     - Move business logic out of UI components into application/domain or `lib/server` modules.
+     - Move business logic out of UI components into `src/domain` or `src/lib/server` modules.
      - Update imports and tests accordingly, ensuring invariants and behavior remain intact.
      - Update Domain 04 `.local` to document the refined pattern, with an ADR explaining the refactor.